 YOUTH ULTIMATE MISSISSAUGA

-MissUC is offering Junior Programs on Monday evenings this summer.
+MissUC plans to offer Junior Programs on Sunday afternoons in May and June, and Wednesday evenings this summer.
 Ages 6 – 8 and ages 9 – 12 will experience clinics and games presented in a fun, learning environment.
-Ages 13 – 15 will focus more on developing existing skills and participating in games.
+Ages 13 – 14 will focus more on developing existing skills and participating in games.
 There will be options for teenagers that are new to the sport.
-We are currently planning on a nine-week program (July 7 to August 1)*.
-The price for this program is currently $118.65*.
+We are currently planning on a seven-week program (May 16 to June 27)* and a seven week program (July 7 to August 25)*.
+The price for each program is currently $85.00 plus tax*.

 *Duration and pricing may change depending on the plan to “return to play” with respect to Covid-19.